Skip to main content

 Next Steps

-Solace Agent Mesh requires two types of components, agents and gateways.
-The system comes with a set of built-in agents and a REST API gateway (which you enabled during the init step) include a browser UI running on top of it.
+Solace Agent Mesh uses two main types of components, agents and gateways.
+The system comes with a built-in orchestrator agent and a web user interface gateway (which you enabled during the init step).

 You can learn more about gateways.
-Alternatively, you learn about adding a pre-built gateway interfaces or creating your own new gateways.
+Alternatively, you can learn about using plugins or creating your own new gateways.

 Also, you can learn more about agents or about creating your own agents.